NeCA: 3D Coronary Artery Tree Reconstruction from Two 2D Projections via Neural Implicit Representation: Results

 \subsection{Qualitative Results}

-We present qualitative results of 3D coronary artery tree reconstruction based on our NeCA model, NeCA (90$\degree$), and 3D U-Net model on both RCA and LAD test datasets.
-Here we use 5 data examples for each dataset.
+We present the qualitative results of 3D coronary artery tree reconstruction based on our NeCA model, NeCA (90$\degree$), and the 3D U-Net model on both the RCA and LAD test datasets.
+Here, we use five example data points for each dataset.